ray-project/ray/doc/source/ray-core/objects/limiting-memory-usage.rst

 .. note::

     The memory monitor is in :ref:`alpha <api-stability-alpha>`.
 It is disabled by default and needs to be enabled by setting the environment variable ``RAY_memory_monitor_interval_ms`` to a value greater than zero when Ray starts.
 It is available on Linux and is tested with Ray running inside a container that is using cgroup v1.
-If you encounter issues when running the memory monitor outside of a container or the container is using cgroup v2, please file an issue or post a question to X.
+If you encounter issues when running the memory monitor outside of a container or the container is using cgroup v2, please :ref:`file an issue or post a question <limiting-memory-usage-questions>`.

 Enabling the Memory Monitor
 ---------------------------